top of page

 A freediver floats upward in clear blue water, silhouetted against bright sunlight above, evoking a sense of freedom and tranquility - Plunge Waterwear Dive suit Diveskin dive skin UPF 50+

-Overview
+Overview of Molchanovs

 Course Levels

-• Wave 2: Develops deeper dives, reaching 24–30 meters (79–98 feet).
+• Wave 2: Develops deeper dives, helping you reach 24–30 meters (79–98 feet).

-• Wave 3: Advanced freediving up to 34–40 meters (112–131 feet).
+• Wave 3: Focuses on advanced freediving techniques, allowing dives up to 34–40 meters (112–131 feet).

-• Wave 4: Competitive training toward depths of 50+ meters (164+ feet).
+• Wave 4: This course prepares you for competitive training toward depths of 50+ meters (164+ feet).

 Requirements

-• Wave 1: Open to beginners, minimum age 12.
+• Wave 1: Open to beginners with a minimum age of 12.

 Average Cost